jlab-hep/-rd53a_software_doc/docs/rd53a_demo_flow.md

 ![SW_structure](images/SW_structure.png)
 * `Production DB`: A central DB for ITk,setup in Czech.<br>
-* `LocalDB`: A local DB based on mongoDB to store module info, scan results and so on.<br>
+* `LocalDB`: A local DB based on mongoDB to manage module info, QC results and related information.<br>
-* `InfluxDB`: A DB dedicated for time series data to store DCS data. <br>
+* `InfluxDB`: A DB dedicated for time series data.
+We use this DB to store DCS data in the QC. <br>
-* `QC helper`: A SW to register QC results to LocalDB, especially for Non-electrical tests.<br>
+* `QC helper`: A SW to manage QC results, especially for non-electrical tests.<br>
 * `YARR`: A SW to use electrical tests and upload the results to LocalDB.<br>
-* `LabRemote`: A SW to control DCS and upload the data to LocalDB via InfluxDB.<br>
+* `LabRemote`: A SW to control DCS and upload the data to LocalDB via InfluxDB.
+This SW is officially supported in the system but you can also use other SW in the module QC.<br>
 * `Scan Operator`: A SW to use in electrical tests.
 It can help the user to perform the tests with YARR and LabRemote (or any other DCS controller).<br>